HOW TO: Configure the SMTP Filter in ISA Server to Block SMTP E-mail Attachments by File Name Extension in SBS

 NOTE: On an SBS 2000 installation that is using Microsoft Connector for POP3 Mailboxes, the SMTP filter also applies to messages that are delivered by using the POP3 Connector.

 ISA Server Service Pack 1 (SP1) addresses several issues that pertain to the default SMTP filter.
 Microsoft recommends that you obtain and download ISA Server SP1 before you perform the procedure that is described in this article.
 To obtain ISA Server SP1, visit the following Microsoft Web site:

 By default, the components that you must use to have full functionality of the SMTP filter are not installed on a stand-alone version of ISA Server (the non-SBS 2000 version).
 The integrated Setup program of ISA Server that is part of the SBS 2000 product suite does install the required components.

 For additional information about ISA Server as a stand-alone product (the non-SBS 2000 version), click the article number below to view the article in the Microsoft Knowledge Base:

-HOW TO: Configure SMTP Message Screener in ISA Server 2000
+315132 HOW TO: Configure SMTP Message Screener in ISA Server 2000back to the top

 - If you want to implement a filter based on keywords, note that the "virus" keyword filters any incoming messages that have "virus" in any part of the message that is specified in the filter properties.
 For example, if the "virus" keyword is used, messages with "viruses," "antivirus," and other similar words are filtered.
 This limitation occurs even if you enclose the keywords in quotation marks.